Solar Incentives, Tax Credits, Net Metering & More

 Sales Tax Exemption

 Benefits for installing solar panels include sales tax exemption from Washington State for qualifying solar equipment (ESS Senate Bill 5116).
 From July 2019 and through December 2029, equipment for solar energy systems smaller than 100 kilowatts is exempt from state and local sales and use taxes.
 There is also a 50 percent tax exemption available for larger solar energy systems that are between 101 and 500 kilowatts.
 Different rules apply for systems 100 KW to 500 KW.
 Customers must complete and provide a Buyer’s Retail Sales Tax Exemption Certificate to the seller.
+Full details available on the Washington State Department of Revenue website.

 Federal Income Tax Credit